malaidev/Open-Contracts/README.md

 Congrats! you have successfully deployed all the contracts on bsc testnet.
 Dont forget to check it out on [bscscan testnet](https://testnet.bscscan.com/)

+# Contract Records
+This section would have all the records regarding latest contracts deployed , markets being used and faucet liquidity

+## Contracts Deployed :

+## Markets Used :

+## Faucet Liquidity :

 # Basic Sample Hardhat Project